Majestic-dev/Tester69/README.md

 [![](https://discord.com/api/guilds/733219077744754750/embed.png)](https://discord.gg/Xjn4uvk6KS)

 > [!WARNING]
 > This project uses python version 3.12.1, and uses features from that version.
-The project will not work on any python version below 3.12 version of python.
+The project will not work on any python version below 3.12

 A general-use discord bot coded in python using [discord.py](https://github.com/Rapptz/discord.py)